 The Authority recognises that access to the OLNA tests for students diagnosed with severe disability, impairment or a medical condition could be significantly affected and may require adjustment to the standard conditions.
-Current evidence of the diagnosis and the severity of disability is required for approval of the adjustment.
+Current evidence of the diagnosis and the severity of disability is required for approval of the adjustment as outlined in the Authority's Equitable Access to Assessment (EAA) policy.

 Adjustments are made to enable access to the OLNA tests on an equivalent basis to students without disability, impairment or a medical condition.
+Adjustments to enable access to OLNA tests will be made by principals or the Authority in accordance with the Authority's EAA policy.

-Principals are authorised to determine and implement adjustments fairly.
 The purpose of this section is to provide guidance for principals to determine and implement adjustments appropriately and equitably.
 There are many students with some form of disability or medical condition who will not need any adjustment to access an OLNA test.